dantrim/htt_tp_fw/tb/doc/creating_a_testbench.md

 Here we walk through how to create a testbench using the [tb create](../README.md#tb-create) command provided by the testbench infrastructure.

+Each of the sections in this Table of Contents should be followed sequentially in order to create a testbench:

    * [Requirements](#requirements)
    * [Environment Preparation](#prepare-your-environment)
    * [Run `tb create` to Initialize the Testbench](#run-tb-create)